-This morning was dedicated to collecting pelts (ok… points… but we call them pelts… more Voyageur-y, don’t ya think?) through Voyageur-themed individual events like archery, balancing a canoe paddle on your chin, and orienteering… and less Voyageur-esqe events like the playak tug sprint, distance Frisbee throw, soccer shootout, color crayon scramble, limbo, and sand dune slalom.
+This morning was dedicated to collecting pelts (ok…points…but we call them pelts…more Voyageur-y, don’t ya think?) through Voyageur-themed individual events like the portage run, balancing a canoe paddle on your chin, and kayak sprint…and less Voyageur-esqe events like Gaga shootout, color crayon scramble, yoked, egg toss, and the sand dune slalom.
 Each Voyageur could compete in as many events as they wanted, and merely participating in the event earned pelts for their companies.
-(Yes… this all works better if you can envision your 11 year old as an incredibly accomplished French Canadian adventurer rather than a 5th grader that almost never has his shoes tied!)
-Later in the morning, the Voyegeurs competed in tandem events like a ropes course, grape toss, a jigsaw puzzle race, fire building, knot tying, and a cookout box skee ball to earn more pelts for their companies.
+(Yes…this all works better if you can envision your 11-year-old as an incredibly accomplished French Canadian adventurer rather than a 5th grader that almost never has his shoes tied!)
+Later in the morning, the Voyegeurs competed in group events like a ropes course, basketball, speed jig-saw puzzle building, the barrel fill, and a cookout box skee ball to earn more pelts for their companies.

 After lunch (wild rice soup in a crusty bread bowl and, yes, your kid ate it!
-In fact, we have wild rice in some form in every single meal today… and they totally dig it!), the teams will use these pelts to buy up territories on a massive game board.
-These territories and their resources are worth even more pelts depending on what other territories a team owns around them.
-The degree of sophistication and the level of thought that these kids put into their strategic geographic domination approaches was truly… um… terrifying!
+In fact, we have wild rice in some form in every single meal today…and they totally dig it!), the teams use these pelts to explore territories on a massive game board.
+These territories and their resources are worth even more pelts depending on what other territories a team has explored.
+The degree of sophistication and the level of thought that these kids put into their strategic geographic domination approaches is truly…um…terrifying!
 (And further “ammunition” to support my desire to spread pacifism to the campers!
-If these strategic minds ever get into positions where they become the wielders of military might, we are all in trouble!)
+If these strategic minds ever get into positions where they become the wielders of political might, we are all in trouble!)
 Days before the Grand Pursuit, boys have been huddled in small groups looking at the game board from last year and planning their strategy for this year.
 (Of course, we add a new twist to the game each year to keep them on their toes and to make sure they understand who is running the show!
 This year, we changed the game significantly and shifted the focus to rewarding exploration over simple land control.)